-Homeless Charity Write Off
+Homeless Charity Write-Off

 The Center provides care to patients who meet federal homeless criteria.
 These charges are 100% written off and reported in the financial statements as a deduction of revenue.
-The Center's criteria define these deductions as charity write off through contractual adjustment.
+The Center's criteria define these deductions as charity write-offs through contractual adjustment.

-Charity Write Off
+Charity Write-Off

 The Center has many patients who have unpaid balances after sliding fee scale discounts and other sponsored funding.
-These patients may have had met certain criteria under programs that define them as indigent either before the date of the service or since the date of service.
-If they have met the criteria of indigent under those circumstances, write off of those balances are defined as charity write off instead of bad debt.
-These additional deductions are reported in the financial statements as a deduction from net service revenue as provision for bad debt.
+These patients may have met certain criteria under programs that define them as indigent either before the date of the service or since the date of service.
+If they have met the criteria of indigent under those circumstances, write-offs of those balances are defined as charity write-offs instead of bad debt.
+These additional deductions are reported in the financial statements as a deduction from net service revenue.